 As the age-old saying goes, “There is only one chance to make a great first impression.”
 When looking to communicate with modern audiences, the best way to do so is through your website.
-The uses of web design aren’t limited to simply providing a great look for your business—there are several key benefits to keep in mind when making decisions about your web design.
+The uses of web design aren’t limited to simply providing a great look for your business—there are several key benefits to great website design keep in mind when making decisions about your site.

 Your website should be at the core of your marketing efforts.
 In a lot of ways, building a marketing strategy is like building and designing a house—it doesn’t matter what color the curtains are if your foundation is crumbling.
 We’ve gathered a few of the main uses of web design to give you a clear understanding of why web design matters and converts.

 Great Website Design Builds Customer Trust

 Your website does more than simply deliver information about your brand and your products.
 It needs to create an impression of the level of service and ongoing experience your customers should expect to receive.
 In fact, a recent survey revealed that 38% of users stop engaging if a website’s layout is unattractive.
 Because the market is so saturated with available content from well-designed resources, your website needs to look good or users won’t be interested in your brand.